Neural Mixed Effects for Nonlinear Personalized Predictions: Conclusion

 \section{Conclusion}

 We demonstrated that personalized models benefit by combining two types of trends: (a) person-generic trends shared across people and (b) unique person-specific trends.
 Linear mixed effect models are gaining popularity in machine learning for personalization as they combine these two trends.
 We proposed Neural Mixed Effect (NME) models to generalize previous work integrating linear mixed effect models in neural networks.
 NME allows person-specific parameters anywhere in a neural network to learn nonlinear person-specific trends.
 NME's optimization is further scalable to large datasets and large neural networks.
 NME achieved this by combining the efficient neural network optimization with the person-specific parameters of nonlinear mixed effect models.
-We evaluated NME on six unimodal and multimodal datasets covering regression and classification tasks and observed performance improvements on all six datasets.
+We evaluated NME on six unimodal and multimodal datasets covering regression and classification tasks and observed numerical improvements on all six datasets.
 Further, we showed that NME can be combined with neural conditional random fields to learn interpretable person-specific temporal transitions.
 Finally, we demonstrated that person-specific parameters can be interpreted, for example, we observed that the person-specific transition matrices of the NME-CRF are different for families in the depressed group.

-When multiple group variables are known to be present, e.g., people and different cultural backgrounds, it would be interesting for future work to extend NME to a multilevel model~\cite{bosker2011multilevel}.
+When multiple group variables are known to be present, e.g., people and different cultural backgrounds, it would be interesting to extend NME to a multilevel model~\cite{bosker2011multilevel}.
+An additional future direction, is evaluating which modalities, modal parts, or tasks benefit the most from NME.

-\begin{acks} This material is based upon work partially supported by Meta, National Science Foundation awards 1722822 and 1750439, and National Institutes of Health awards R01MH125740, R01MH096951, R21MH130767 and R01MH132225.
+\begin{acks} This material is based upon work partially supported by Meta, National Science Foundation awards 1722822 and 1750439, and National Institutes of Health awards U01MH116923, R01HD081362, R01MH125740, R01MH096951, R21MH130767 and R01MH132225.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors, and no official endorsement should be inferred. \end{acks}